Water Temperature of Monterey Bay in Santa Cruz, CA

 If travel is required, allow extra time as some roads may be closed.
 Do not drive around barricades or through water of unknown depth.
 Take the necessary actions to protect flood-prone property.

-Coastal Flood Advisory issued January 31 at 6:50PM PST until February 1 at 12:00PM PST by NWS San Francisco CA
+Flood Advisory issued February 17 at 9:53AM PST until February 17 at 1:00PM PST by NWS San Francisco CA

 Weather Forecast